 A participant will have an account with access to the data collected in that particular experiment session, whether being present or not at the beamline.
-This means that remote users must be included here as well.
+This means that remote users must be included here as well (not yet implemented).

 Agreement for Access to MAX IV Laboratory